emb-karan/espapp/README.md

-1)Command :

-    sudo python setup.py develop

-# for ubuntu version >= 19.1

-    sudo python setup.py develop

 2)Command :

-    pip install application
+    pip install espapp-pkg

-  ## if pip not installed and getting error, run the below command and the re-run previous command
+  ## if pip not installed and getting error, run the below command and then re-run previous command

     sudo apt update
     sudo apt install python-pip